-The key question that Which? as is whether the mattress is designed to stand the test of time.
-A quality mattress is designed to last at least 7 years, but Which? take it a step further and use technology to assess how a mattress performs under a 10-year simulation.
+The critical question that Which? as is whether the mattress is designed to stand the test of time.
+A quality mattress is designed to last at least 7 years, but Which? take it a step further and use technology to assess how a bed performs under a 10-year simulation.
 If they're in a similar condition to their original form, they will have passed the durability test.
 Overall, this accounts for 40% of the test score.

 Ease of use

 Lastly, for the remaining 5% of the mattress score, Which? explore how easy it is to look after the mattress.
 We should regularly rotate our mattresses to keep them in good condition.
 For double-sided mattresses, we should also flip them often.
 To do this, you want the bed to have handles and be lighter.
 Therefore, Which? accounts this into their scoring, albeit at a much less significant level than other components.

 What types of mattresses are endorsed by Which?

 There's no doubt that a traditional pocket sprung mattress is one of the most popular types of sleeping solution.
 Pocket springs move individually and are designed to move to the contours of your body, so you can receive total body support with even weight distribution.
 Therefore, it's no wonder that such a variety of pocket sprung mattresses have been endorsed by Which?.
 Check out brands such as Silentnight, Relyon and SleepSoul, who have all been approved by Which? for their unparalleled traditional pocket sprung mattresses.
 Silentnight's Eco Comfort 1200 is the perfect mattress with pocket springs for anyone looking for a sleeping solution with an environmentally-friendly aspect.
 This is because its fillings are entirely comprised of recycled plastic bottles.